eldher/datasciencecoursera/README.md

 # Readme for Final Peer Review Project

+The code for Peer-graded Assignment: *Getting and Cleaning Data Course Project*

+I tried to keep things as simple as possible, following instructions given.
+So this code does:

+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 First, clear the workspace and load needed packages, set working dir.
 Downloaded and unzipped in folder, replace with your own.

 ```R